-In the event that wildlife species of concern or their site-specific habitat are discovered during future wildlife studies along the transmission line route, the discovery will be assessed and appropriate mitigation measures will be determined.
+In the event that wildlife species of concern or their site-specific habitat are discovered within the project area, the discovery will be assessed and appropriate mitigation measures will be determined by Manitoba Hydro.
 The wildlife or habitat will be assessed based on the following criteria:

-- the location of the wildlife or habitat feature with respect to the project development area; - the presence of topographic features or vegetation to effectively screen the wildlife or habitat from construction activities; - the existing level of disturbance and ongoing sensory disturbance at the site; - the timing of construction versus the critical timing constraints for the species; and - the potential for an alteration of construction activities to reduce or avoid sensory - and/or physical disturbance; and. - the wildlife species, its conservation status and specific habitat needs relative to - the area of development.
+- the location of the wildlife or habitat feature with respect to the project development area; - the presence of topographic features or vegetation to effectively screen the wildlife or habitat from construction activities; - the existing level of disturbance and ongoing sensory disturbance at the site; - the timing of construction versus the critical timing constraints for the species; and - the potential for an alteration of construction activities to reduce or avoid sensory and/or physical disturbance; and. - the wildlife species, its conservation status and specific habitat needs relative to the area of development.

-The mitigation measures available include, but are not limited to, the following:
+The mitigation measures to be implemented by the Contractor or Manitoba Hydro may include, but are not limited to, the following:

-- abide by reduced risk timing windows within the recommended setback/buffer distances; - narrow down the proposed area of disturbance and protect the site using fencing or clearly mark the site using flagging; - alter or delay construction activities to avoid sensory disturbance (e.g., no burning); - inform project staff of access restrictions in the vicinity of flagged or fenced sites; - adjust tower locations to avoid the site; - install nest boxes or platforms, or otherwise replace or enhance habitat during reclamation or restoration; and with the appropriate approval, relocate species (i.e., amphibians) or features (i.e., unoccupied stick nests), if practical.
+- abide by reduced risk timing windows within the recommended setback/buffer distances (Contractor); - narrow down the proposed area of disturbance and protect the site using fencing or clearly mark the site using flagging (Contractor); - alter or delay construction activities to avoid sensory disturbance (e.g., no burning) Contractor); - inform project staff of access restrictions in the vicinity of flagged or fenced sites (Contractor); - adjust tower locations to avoid the site (Manitoba Hydro); - install nest boxes or platforms, or otherwise replace or enhance habitat during reclamation or restoration; and - with the appropriate approval, relocate species (i.e., amphibians) or features (i.e., unoccupied stick nests)(Contractor), if practical.

-The Manitoba Hydro Senior Environmental Assessment Officer will be responsible for making the final decision on mitigation measures to be applied, in consultation with Environmental Officer/Inspector, a qualified biologist, Project Engineer and when uncertainty exists, the appropriate Provincial or Federal regulatory authorities.
+The Manitoba Hydro senior environmental assessment officer will be responsible for making the final decision on mitigation measures to be applied, in consultation with environmental officer / inspector, a qualified biologist, Project Engineer and when uncertainty exists, the appropriate Provincial or Federal regulatory authorities.
 All sites and associated mitigation measures within the Project development area will be added to the Construction Environmental Protection Plan.